In this tutorial, you will explore the basic syntax (structure) or the

 If you need help with a specific function, let’s say

 If you just need to remind yourself of the names of the arguments, you can use:

 Optional Challenge Activity

 RMarkdown document that you created as homework for today’s class.
 If you don’t have a document already, create a new one, naming it: “lastname-firstname-wk2.Rmd.
 Add the code below in a code chunk.
 Edit the code that you just pasted into your

 - The plot isn’t pretty.
 Let’s fix the x and y labels.
 Look up the arguments for the

 ?qplotin the R console.
 Then fix the labels of your plot in your script.

 HINT: Google is your friend.
 Feel free to use it to help edit the code.

 - What other things can you modify to make the plot look prettier.
 Explore.
 Are there things that you’d like to do that you can’t?

-# load the ggplot2 library for plotting library(ggplot2) # download data from figshare # note that we are downloaded the data into your download.file(url = "https://ndownloader.figshare.com/files/7010681", destfile = "data/boulder-precip.csv") # import data boulder_precip <- read.csv(file="data/boulder-precip.csv") # view first few rows of the data head(boulder_precip) # when we download the data we create a dataframe # view each column of the data frame using it's name (or header) boulder_precip$DATE # view the precip column boulder_precip$PRECIP # q plot stands for quick plot.
-Let's use it to plot our data qplot(x=boulder_precip$DATE, y=boulder_precip$PRECIP)
+# load the ggplot2 library for plotting library(ggplot2) # download data from figshare # note that you are downloading the data into your download.file(url = "https://ndownloader.figshare.com/files/7010681", destfile = "data/boulder-precip.csv") # import data boulder_precip <- read.csv(file="data/boulder-precip.csv") # view first few rows of the data head(boulder_precip) # when you download the data you create a dataframe # view each column of the data frame using it's name (or header) boulder_precip$DATE # view the precip column boulder_precip$PRECIP # q plot stands for quick plot.
+Let's use it to plot your data qplot(x = boulder_precip$DATE, y = boulder_precip$PRECIP)